The power of soft skills: Training on personality types

 So, as you begin to plan your courses for the second half of 2018, perhaps give some consideration to adding more soft skills training to your catalog.
 Your people will likely appreciate and enjoy it, and as referenced above, doing so will bring measurable value to the organization.

-From my notably biased perspective, we'd of course hope that you use the Litmos Heroes library as your source for soft skills training content.
-You'll find all kinds of good stuff in there, from personal development (such as stress management and creative problem solving) to leadership management (such as motivating employees, and speaking and listening).
+From my notably biased perspective, we’d of course hope that you use our course library as your source for soft skills training content.
+You’ll find all kinds of good stuff in there, from personal development courses (such as stress management and creative problem solving) to leadership management (such as motivating employees, and speaking and listening).
 There are many great offerings to choose from!
 We hope you take advantage of it and place a newly energized emphasis on the power of people skills.